 following the now-traditional post Thanksgiving masters training camp week

 (preseason training camp details will be posted when available).

-A north shore event follows on Dec.
-15-16 with 2 SL's at Squaw Valley.
+A north shore event prior to the holidays comes on Dec.
+20-21 with 2 SL's at Alpine Meadows.

-Following a break over the holiday period, which is usually a busy time
+Following a break over the holiday period, which is always a busy time

 for most with family gatherings and early season skiing, racing resumes

 on Fri Jan.
-11 with the classic Viva Italia SL at Heavenly Valley,
+9 with the classic Viva Italia SL double-header at Heavenly Valley,

 followed by two days of GS racing at Sierra at Tahoe on the weekend.

 January wraps up with a feature event for speed racers at